 It is intended that these Guidelines will be translated into other languages for dissemination internationally within the ground engineering community.
-The Guidelines will be reviewed and revised after one year in response to feedback from their use in different parts of the world.
+The Guidelines will continue to be reviewed and revised in response to feedback from their use in different parts of the world.

-The Guidelines comprise three parts:
+The Guidelines comprise two parts:

-- 1. Advisory Clauses for the development of EGMs (Part 1).
+- I. Advisory Clauses for the development of EGMs (Part I).
 Advisory Clauses indicate how an appropriate EGM should be developed for any project that interacts with the ground. - 2.
 Commentary on the Advisory Clauses (Part 2).
-The Commentary provides additional supporting information, where necessary, for each Advisory Clause and is structured with the same paragraph numbering to allow ease of referencing; hypertext links are provided where relevant. - 3.
-Examples of EGM applications (Part 3).
-The Examples provide overviews of the application of EGMs to a variety of project types.
+The Commentary provides additional supporting information, where necessary, for each Advisory Clause and is structured with the same paragraph numbering to allow ease of referencing; hypertext links are provided where relevant.